 - 1 tsp vanilla

-Let cool.
-It gets thick like a pudding as it cools.
+Let the mixture cool.
+It thickens to a pudding consistency as it cools.

 |Mixture Will Thicken and Look Lumpy|